obedtandadjaja/knowledge-base/algorithms/randomly-permuting-array.md

 The first i factors arise for an element not being placed anywhere among places 0,…,i−1, and the last one for it being chosen to be placed at i.

+**Note**: we cannot do Random(1, n) for every iteration since it does not produce a uniform random permutation.
+Because you will end up with 3 .
+3 .
+3 = 27 possible end states, but with only 3! = 6 possible orderings.
+6 does not divide 27 and so this algorithm will not produce a uniform random permutation.

 <a name="permute_by_sorting"></a>
 ## Permute By Sorting
 Idea is to create a priority array and have the original array to be sorted with the priority array as sort keys.